mathjax/MathJax/mathjax/docs/rst/typeset.rst

 typeset it, leaving unchanged any math that has already been typeset.

 You should not simply call this method directly, however.
-Because MathJax operates asynchonously (see :ref:`Synchronizing with MathJax
+Because MathJax operates asynchronously (see :ref:`Synchronizing with MathJax
 <synchronization>` for details), you need to be sure that
 your call to :meth:`MathJax.Hub.Typeset()` is synchronized with the other actions that MathJax is taking.
 For example, it may already be